Mary Harron: The Notorious Bettie Page

 The Notorious Bettie Page, released in 2005, starred Gretchen Mol as Bettie Page, the 1950s pinup model who became a sexual icon.
 The film shows Page as the daughter of religious and conservative parents, as well as the fetish symbol who became a target of a Senate investigation of pornography.
-For this film, Harron did historical character research, and interviewed several of Page's friends as well as Page's first husband.
-Page was legally bound to another project and so unable to be interviewed.
-Harron saw Page as an unwitting feminist figure who represented a movement for women's sexual liberation, with some similarities to and differences from Solanas.
 About the film, Harron said in 2006:

-Harron later stated that the film suffered from false expectations, in that many male critics and male viewers expected and wanted the film to be "sexy", but that the film instead portrayed "what it’s like to be Bettie", and Page herself did not get a "sexual charge" out of her modelling.
+Harron later stated that the film suffered from false expectations, in that many male critics and male viewers expected and wanted the film to be "sexy", but that the film instead portrayed "what it's like to be Bettie", and Page herself did not get a "sexual charge" out of her modelling.

 The Moth Diaries

-The Moth Diaries (2011), Harron's fourth feature film, is another adaption of an American novel, being based on Rachel Klein's 2002 novel of the same name.
+The Moth Diaries (2011), Harron's fourth feature film, is another adaptation of an American novel, being based on Rachel Klein's 2002 novel of the same name.
 The film follows a group of girls living together at Brangwyn, a boarding school.
 A new student arrives, Ernessa (Lily Cole) and the girls begin to suspect that she is a vampire.
 Harron has described the film as a "gothic coming-of-age story" that explores the nuanced friendships of teenage girls as they are repeatedly confronted with the prospect of adulthood.
-This Gothic horror feature entangles teenage experiences of sexuality, close female friendships, and drama with supernatural elements.

-The film was shot in and around Montreal, Quebec, Canada.
-It is a Canada-Ireland co-production as Harron worked with Irish production company Samson Films' David Collins.